-- 1. A high school diploma may be issued to a student by the student's school district of residence, a state-approved nonpublic high school, or the North Dakota division of independent study if the student, through home education, has met the issuing entity's requirements for high school graduation and the student's parent or legal guardian provides the issuing entity with a description of the course material covered in each high school subject, a description of the student's performance in grades nine through twelve. - 2.
-In the alternative, a high school diploma may be issued to a student by the student's school district of residence, a state-approved nonpublic high school, or the North Dakota division of independent study if the student, through home education, has completed at least seventeen units of high school coursework from the minimum required curriculum offerings established for public and private schools in section 15-41-24 and the student's parent or legal guardian provides the issuing entity with a description of the course material covered in each high school subject, a description of the student's performance in grades nine through twelve.
+- 1. A high school diploma may be issued to a student by the student's school district of residence, a state-approved nonpublic high school, or the North Dakota division of independent study if the student, through home education, has met the issuing entity's requirements for high school graduation and the student's parent or legal guardian provides the issuing entity with a description of the course material covered in each high school subject, a description of the course objectives and how the objectives were met, and a transcript of the student's performance in grades nine through twelve. - 2.
+In the alternative, a high school diploma may be issued to a student by the student's school district of residence, a state-approved nonpublic high school, or the North Dakota division of independent study if the student, through home education, has completed at least seventeen units of high school coursework from the minimum required curriculum offerings established for public and private schools in section 15-41-24 and the student's parent or legal guardian provides the issuing entity with a description of the course material covered in each high school subject, a description of the course objectives and how the objectives were met, and a transcript of the student's performance in grades nine through twelve.
 The issuing entity may indicate on a diploma issued under this subsection that the student has received home education. - 3.
 If for any reason the documentation required in subsection 1 or 2 is unavailable, the entity issuing the diploma may accept any other reasonable proof that the student has met the applicable requirements for high school graduation.

-SECTION 2.
+10 SECTION 2.
 REPEAL.
 Section 15-34.1-11 of the North Dakota Century Code is repealed.

-&lt;sup>10 Section 15-34.1-11 was amended by section 8 of House Bill No. 1368, chapter 163.
+$^{^{10}\,}$ Section 15-34.1-11 was amended by section 8 of House Bill No. 1368, chapter 163.